AbsaOSS/enceladus/_docs/2.0.0/deployment.md

 ### Prerequisits to deploying Menas are

 - Tomcat 8.5+ to deploy the war to
-- HADOOP_CONF_DIR environment variable.
-This variable should point to a folder containing hoodp configuration files (core-site.xml, hdfs-site.xml and yarn-site.xml).
-These are used to querry HDFS for folder locations
+- `HADOOP_CONF_DIR` environment variable.
+This variable should point to a folder containing Hadoop configuration files (`core-site.xml`, `hdfs-site.xml` and `yarn-site.xml`).
+These are used to query the HDFS for folder locations.
 - MongoDB 4.0+ used as a storage

 ### Deploying Menas